No Fee Until We Collect

 If a doctor or surgeon performs an unnecessary tracheotomy, he or she could be liable for medical malpractice.
 As we reported, several doctors and executives at Sacred Heart Hospital in Chicago have been charged with a orchestrating a massive scheme to defraud Medicare and Medicaid by collecting kickbacks and performing unnecessary tracheotomies.

-The Chicago tracheotomy malpractice attorneys at Ankin Law, LLC focus on representing the victims of medical malpractice who have been injured or died as a result of an unnecessary medical procedure, such as an unnecessary tracheotomy.
+The Chicago tracheotomy malpractice attorneys at Ankin Law Office, LLC focus on representing the victims of medical malpractice who have been injured or died as a result of an unnecessary medical procedure, such as an unnecessary tracheotomy.
 Because we focus on representing the victims of medical malpractice, we can advise you of your legal rights and advocate to protect your interests.
 We will work tirelessly to get you the financial recovery that you deserve.

 If you or a loved one has received an unnecessary tracheotomy or other unnecessary medical procedure, contact our office at (312) 874-7529 to schedule a free consultation with one of our knowledgeable Chicago medical malpractice attorneys.